abhinpai/pai-portfolio/docs/javascript/modules/m3_datatypes.md

 Symbols inside the registry are called global symbols.
 If we want an application-wide symbol, accessible everywhere in the code – that’s what they are for.
 :::

-There are various other `symbol` method which serve different purposes
+There are various other `symbol` method which serves different purposes

 #### * Symbol.keyFor
 Not only Symbol.for(key) returns a symbol by name, but there’s a reverse call: Symbol.keyFor(sym), that does the reverse: returns a name by a global symbol